mbheinen/bpa-ipf-tsp/README.md

     $ make
     $ sudo make install

-Libraries are created in `lib/`.
-The executables are created in `bin/`.
+After building, you will see the library binaries in `lib/` and the executables in `bin/`.

-# Running
-After building as shown above, test it out using the bench test case found in the `data/` directory by running.
-To run powerflow on the bench case just run:

-    $ bpf bench.pfc

-# Test Cases
+# Sample Cases
-There are a variety of test cases in the `data/` directory.
-Some of them came from original IPF code base others came from public/synthetic cases like Texas A&M's set of databases found [here](https://electricgrids.engr.tamu.edu/electric-grid-test-cases/).
-None of the data is from live/real power system networks since such information is generally considered confidential by Transmission Owners.
+There are a variety of sample cases in the [data](https://github.com/mbheinen/bpa-ipf-tsp/tree/master/data) directory of this repo.
+Some of them came from original IPF code base others came from publically available cases like Texas A&M's set of databases found [here](https://electricgrids.engr.tamu.edu/electric-grid-test-cases/).
+None of the data is from real power system networks since such information is generally considered confidential by Transmission Owners.

+# Documentation
+The sections below describe the various executables and libraries in this project and how to use this.
+The best place for a thorough description of the original IPF and TSP applications is the [manuals](https://github.com/mbheinen/bpa-ipf-tsp/tree/master/manuals) in this repo.
+Additionally, check out [John Schaad's website](http://members.efn.org/~jschaad/ipf-1.html) for some history on the BPA project.

-# IPF Batch Powerflow -- bpf
+## Batch Power Flow -- bpf

-Usage:  `bpf <controlfile.pfc>` or `bpf`
-Output:  Powerflow Output file `<casename.pfo>`

 Batch Power Flow program.
 It executes using commands from a Power Flow Control (`.pfc`) script file.
-The PFC commands used with `bpf` are scripts for a complete power flow run.
+Users write the commands in the `.pfc` scripts to do complete power flow runs.
 Chapter 4 of the [IPF Batch Users Guide] describes the commands available.
 You can try it out using test cases found in the `data/` directory.
-To run powerflow on the bench case just run:
+To run powerflow on the bench case just run `bpf <controlfile.pfc>` or `bpf`.
+For example,

     $ bpf bench.pfc

+The output is a Power Flow Output file `<casename.pfo>`.
 When you use `bpf`, you must first create a PFC file with the appropriate commands to accomplish the solution task at hand.
 At runtime these commands are accepted by `bpf` and executed according to a logical processing order determined by the program.
 Hence you need not be concerned with the ordering of commands in your PFC file.
 Input commands will be processed first, and a solution done automatically before any output is produced.
 Finally, a new base file will be created, if you have requested one.
 See the [IPF Batch Users Guide] for information on this approach.

-# IPF Advanced Powerflow Analysis -- cflow

-CFLOW is a C library (`libcflow`) for IPF.
-This repo contains several programs that have been created with CFLOW (see specific CFLOW routine HowTos for further information):

-* pvcurve
-* post_pvcurve
-* qvcurve
-* findout
-* mimic
-* puf

-Many system planning studies entail a large number of similar runs.
-IPS users have encoded these standard operations in the COPE language; to do the same sort of thing with IPF, you will use CFLOW.
-Unlike COPE, CFLOW is not a complete language which is interpreted by the IPF program itself.
-Instead, CFLOW consists of a library of C language functions, callable from either C or Fortran.

-To create a CFLOW program or routine, you write your routine using the C programming language (at least the main must be in C), including the header file `cflowlib.h`, which defines all the structures and unions which allow access to the powerflow input and solution values.
-To retrieve these values, you call various CFLOW routines.
-You can also pass modifications to IPFSRV, ask for a new solution, etc. See the [IPF CFLOW Users Guide] for information on writing these programs.

-See section 3.4 of the [IPF Advanced Users Guide] for information on including these routines in .PCL control files, along with other processes.

-# IPF Cutting Program -- ipfcut
+## Cutting Program -- ipfcut
+Cuts out a section of the entire system model and prepares it to be set up for running with its own slack bus.

 Usage:  `ipfcut <controlfile.pfc>` or `ipfcut`

 Output:  Powerflow Network Data file `<cutcasename.bse>`

-Cuts out a section of the entire system model, and prepares it to be set up for running with its own slack bus.

 This is a stand-alone program that cuts out a subsystem from a solved base case (.bse) file.
 Flows at the cut branches are converted into equivalent